 In November, we help with a Spaghetti Supper to benefit Restavek Orphanage in Haiti.
 And we also organize a food drive to benefit the Colchester Food Bank.

-In December, we have a Giving Tree in our sanctuary to collect items (socks, mittens, hats, etc.) to benefit those in need in Middletown through St. Vincent De Paul.
+In December, we have a Giving Tree in our sanctuary to collect items (socks, mittens, hats, etc.) to benefit those in need.
 We donate our Christmas Eve offering to the Retired Ministers' Funds of the American Baptist Churches and the United Church of Christ.
 And we support the Colchester Social Services program Santa Anonymous by providing requested Christmas gifts to children in our community.

 In February, we observe Souper Bowl Sunday and collect canned goods and soup to benefit the Colchester Food Bank.